kuzzleio/documentation-old/src/guide/getting-started/index.md

 If everything is working you should see a JSON document that contains a list of API endpoints.

 <aside class="success">
 Congratulations!
-You have completed the Kuzzle Backend installation, it will now accept requests on <code>localhost:7512</code>:
+You have completed the Kuzzle installation, it will now accept requests on <code>localhost:7512</code>:
 <ul>
   <li>via <strong>HTTP</strong></li>
   <li>via <strong>Websocket</strong> clients (use our <a href="https://github.com/kuzzleio/sdk-javascript">Javascript SDK</a>)</li>